 - Have some lawn, non-native plants, or un-landscaped area available for replacement.
 Preferred project size is 2,000-4,000 square feet.1/4 acre =10,000 square feet.

 - Commit to removing turf within project planting area .

 - Be the owner of the property or have the owner’s written permission.

 - Be located in Agoura, Oak Park, Simi Valley, Moorpark, Westlake Village, Thousand Oaks, Newbury Park or Camarillo.

 - Certify that they have no outdoor cats with access to the property.

-- Be ready to plant in January-February, or when municipal water restrictions permit planting.
+- Be prepared for site visit planning June through September.
+Be ready to plant September-November or when municipal water restrictions permit planting.